 - Construction & Development

 Seattle Public Utilities Cedar River Watershed Education Center offers free 4th and 5th grade naturalist-led watershed field trips to public and private schools in the spring and fall.

-Our two 4th and 5th grade fieldtrip options consist of the Seeing the Source program, where seeing and discovering our mountain fed drinking water supply is the primary learning objective and the center-based Land and Water program, which explores hands-on connections between land, water and people.
+Our 4th and 5th grade fieldtrip options consist of the Seeing the Source program, where seeing and discovering our mountain fed drinking water supply is the primary learning objective and the center-based Land and Water program, which explores hands-on connections between land, water and people.

 Both programs meet the Washington State K-12 Integrated Environmental and Sustainability Education Learning Standards in relation to water cycling, water conservation and watershed education.

 Registration opens May 1 for the 2018-2019 school year.
 For more information, contact us at CRWPrograms@seattle.gov or (206) 733-9421.

 Each school may register a maximum of four, 4th or 5th grade classes for the entire 2018-2019 school year.
 If you are interested in signing up multiple classes from the same school, we require a designated coordinating teacher to represent your entire school.
 Each school's coordinating teacher will act as the contact person when registering programs and communicating details.
 An alternate coordinating teacher is also required.
 Each school's coordinating teacher must fill out an online fieldtrip application and submit their program requests between May 1 and August 1, 2018.
 By August 20, all coordinating teachers will receive an email packet providing registration details, a lottery order number, and the exact time and date you will need to call-in to reserve your program(s) dates.

 Your assigned call-in date and time will be on either August 28 or 29 for non-Seattle schools and August 29 or 30 for Seattle Public schools.
 Call-in times will be in 10-minute time slots.
 On your call-in day, you will have access to real-time online calendar of available program dates from which see and choose from.